-1. The Sale.
+1. Sale Proceeds from the Sale

-The Asset Purchase Agreement and the Plan contemplate the sale of substantially all of the Debtors' Assets and UBR's equity Interest in CAR for a sale price sufficient to pay all Allowed Claims (including Post-Effective Date Expenses) in full, with all Allowed Claims other than Unsecured Claims to receive interest from the Pettition Date, as well as to convey to the Reorganized Debtor a Mineral Royalty which will provide the Reorganized Debtor with a potentially valuable interest in any land owner's royalty under all mineral leases now in existence and hereafter granted.
-The closing date for the Sale is June 30, 2012.
+The Asset Purchase Agreement and the Plan contemplate the Sale of substantially all of the Debtors' Assets and UBR's equity Interest in CAR for a sale price sufficient to pay all Allowed Claims in full (including Post-Confirmation Date Expenses and interest on Allowed Claims as provided for in the Plan), as well as the conveyance to the Reorganized Debtor of a Mineral Royalty (subject to the offsets related to the Mineral Royalty described in the Asset Purchase Agreement and in the corresponding section of the Plan) which will provide the Reorganized Debtor with a potentially valuable interest in any land owner's royalty under all mineral leases now in existence and hereafter granted.
+The Sale Deadline for the Sale has been extended pursuant to Order of the Bankruptcy Court and under the terms of the Asset Purchase Agreement to October 31, 2012.